OjAntoni/homework_19_logisticConsoleApp/README.md

 # homework_19_logisticConsoleApp
-Small console app for seraching the cheapest and the fastest ways from one city to another.
-Uses own transport and cities data-files.
-Also it's allowed to change this data-files using the app options.
+Small console app for searching the cheapest and the fastest ways from one city to another.
+Uses database requests for getting, updating and removing cities and tranport from database via console.